 In Lombardy and Beyond, Thousands of Undetected Patients

-One figure in particular, which emerged in the last few hours, certified the leaks of regional management: within 48 hours, 1800 undetected patients were discovered in the province of Milan alone.
-These untested patients presented Covid-19 symptoms, and, forced into home isolation, have probably ended up infecting their cohabitants.
-In short, the number of positives in the region is likely to be highly underestimated, which may also explain the shockingly high lethality recorded in Lombardy.
+One figure in particular, which emerged in the last few hours, exposed the alleged flaws in Lombardy’s management of the crisis: within 48 hours, 1,800 undetected patients have been discovered in the province of Milan alone.
+These untested patients showed COVID-19 symptoms, and, forced into home isolation, have probably ended up infecting their cohabitants.
+In short, the number of infected persons in Lombardy is likely to be highly underestimated — which may also explain the shockingly high lethality recorded in the area.

 The mayor of Milan, Mr. Giuseppe Sala, has shared similar concerns.
-In an interview given to La Repubblica, he identified two main weaknesses within the regional management of the crisis.
-The first one is “not having placed a ‘red zone’ around Bergamo, as Giorgio Gori also asked;” the second one is that Lombardy “has focused on large hospital structures while penalizing the local social and healthcare network.
-There are virtually no more family clinics, the general practitioners have been abandoned with too many patients and have become producers of prescriptions.
-This did not happen in Emilia-Romagna or in Veneto.”
-It is no coincidence that, over the last few days, the Region has changed its strategy.
-Lombardy has started asking general practitioners to map the epidemic by making daily calls to patients and providing oximeters, in order to understand in real-time the amount of oxygen present in the blood of those at home.
+In an interview with La Repubblica, he identified two main weaknesses in the regional management of the crisis.
+The first one has to do with local authorities’ lack of promptness, as in the very early days of the pandemic they failed to establish a ‘red zone’ around Bergamo to limit the spread of the virus.
+The second one relates to how the local healthcare system works: Lombardy, Sala said, “has long focused on large hospital structures while penalizing the locally widespread social and healthcare networks.
+There are virtually no more family clinics, the general practitioners have been abandoned with too many patients and have become suppliers of prescriptions.
+This did not happen in Emilia-Romagna or Veneto.”
+It is no coincidence that, over the last few days, Lombardy has tried to change its approach.
+The Region’s government has started asking general practitioners to map the pandemic by making daily calls to patients and providing oximeters.
+By doing so, it might be easier to gauge in real-time the amount of oxygen present in the blood of those isolated at home.

-Another matter of debate is the regional testing policy.
-Lombardy is reportedly testing fewer people — only those with severe symptoms — than regions like Veneto and Emilia-Romagna.
-According to some experts, widespread testing is essential to control the epidemic and dictate the adequate measures to curb it.
+Another matter of debate is the Region’s testing policy.
+Lombardy is reportedly testing fewer people — only those with severe symptoms — than Regions like Veneto and Emilia-Romagna.
+According to experts, widespread testing is essential to control the epidemic and dictate adequate measures to curb it.
 However, that argument is more controversial than it seems.
-According to another school of thought, as the test can only provide a representation of a single moment, a person tested negative could become positive within 12 hours.
-In other words, widespread testing would only work provided that the test could be repeated on each patient several times over a particular period of time, which is simply not a viable option.
+According to a different school of thought, testing as many people as possible is no panacea, since a person who tested negative could quickly become positive within 12 hours.
+That is why an approach based on widespread testing would only work provided that tests could be repeated on each patient several times over a particular period of time — which is simply not a viable option.

 Doctors Without Adequate Protections

-Meanwhile, news reports are documenting more and more cases of doctors and health personnel who died in an attempt to fight the epidemic.
+Meanwhile, news reports are documenting more and more cases of doctors and health personnel who died in an attempt to fight the pandemic.
 On March 26, the National Federation of Medical Orders counted 36 cases.
-On March 16, the Lombardy branch of the Italian Federation of Family Physicians urged the Health Protection Agencies, Lombardy Region and the Ministry of Health to provide “complete kits and an adequate number of protective devices of suitable quality to contain both the risk of contracting the virus and exposing the population to involuntary contagion.”
+On March 16, the Lombardy branch of the Italian Federation of Family Physicians urged the Health Protection Agencies, the Lombardy Region, and the Ministry of Health to provide “complete kits and an adequate number of protective devices of suitable quality to contain both the risk of contracting the virus and exposing the population to involuntary contagion.”
 They also demanded to “ensure that all doctors, nurses and study personnel and, in the case of positivity, family members and cohabitants are adequately tested.”
-A few days earlier, the Federation itself had revealed how doctors in Lombardy were forced to work most of the time without adequate personal protective equipment and risked being turned into unaware Covid-19 carriers.
+A few days earlier, the Federation itself had revealed how doctors in Lombardy were forced to work most of the time without adequate personal protective equipment and risked being turned into unaware COVID-19 spreaders.

-Another issue that has started coming up over the last few days is the impact that may have had the undeniable imbalance in favor of private providers within the regional healthcare system.
-Italians are legitimately proud of their national public healthcare, which in 2000 was regarded, by the World Health Organization’s ranking, as the second-best in the world after France.
-However, over the last few decades, even Italy has been witnessing increasingly large privatization of healthcare, while allocating fewer funds to strengthen the public system.
-Lombardy could represent a clear example of this trend, as shown by a series of in-depth analysis carried out by Maria Elisa Sartor and published on Salute Internazionale.
-From the mid-1990’s to 2018, public hospital beds were more than halved and, over the same period, private hospital beds increased considerably.
-In 2017, private healthcare providers —profit and non-profit—were given 35% of hospitalization cases, which accounts for 40% of the total amount spent by the Region for those services.
+But over the last few days, another question arose: how did the regional healthcare system’s undeniable imbalance in favor of private providers affect Lombardy’s handling of COVID-19?
+Italians are legitimately proud of their public national healthcare system, which, in 2000, the World Health Organization regarded as the second-best in the world after France.
+However, over the last few decades, the country has been witnessing increasingly large privatization of healthcare, while fewer and fewer funds have been allocated to strengthen the public system.
+Lombardy is a clear example of this trend, as a series of in-depth analyses carried out by researcher Maria Elisa Sartor and published on Salute Internazionale shows.
+From the mid-1990s to 2018, public hospital beds were more than halved and, over the same period, private hospital beds increased considerably.
+In 2017, private healthcare providers — both in the profit and non-profit sectors — handled 35% of hospitalization cases, which accounts for 40% of the total amount spent by the Region for those services.
 In the same year, private actors provided 42% of outpatient visits and exams, which amounts to 43% of the total value for this type of service.
-The number of public structures and the number of private ones is exactly 50% shared.
-But in some provinces, private providers’ overtaking has largely occurred: as in the metropolitan city of Milan (54.4%), in Como (66.7%), Bergamo (60.9%) and Mantua (60%).
+The numbers of public structures and private ones are exactly 50% shared.
+But in some provinces, private providers’ overtaking has largely occurred, like in the metropolitan city of Milan (54.4%), in Como (66.7%), Bergamo (60.9%), and Mantua (60%).